 My Mom and Dad were in their early 40s and they embarked on a journey of not only reinventing their own lives, but their entire livelihood and the trajectory of how my little brother and I would grow up.

 Today as I reflect on the past 20 years here, I can’t help but be thankful for all the benefits, advantages and opportunities that this great country has provided for me.
-My parents changed every aspect of their lives so I could live in a city..
+My parents changed every aspect of their lives so I could live i..

 Say you want to start your own company.
 Or perhaps make a career change.
 Maybe you want to approach your boss about that that manager position thats open in your department.